Intermittent Fasting: 6 Benefits of Fasting with Scientific Data

 6. Improves brain health

-Intermittent fasting helps in keeping up the brain health in following ways-
+Intermittent fasting helps in keeping up the brain health in the following ways-

 - Studies have shown that intermittent fasting reduces oxidative stress, which is important for improving brain health.